-Scott Massey is an associate professor in the Department of Physician Assistant Studies.
+Scott Massey is an adjunct associate professor in the Department of Physician Assistant Studies.
 Massey received his Associate in Science degree in PA in 1987, BS degree in Biology in 1989, MSED in Counseling in 1993, and a PhD in Leadership in 2004.
 Massey also attended the Harvard University Leadership Program in 2008.

 Massey brings a long history of PA education into his position at SHRS.
 This includes 29 years of PA education experience including program director at four previous PA programs with the most recent being at Central Michigan University.
 Massey has taught a variety of courses and PA education which is described in his CV.
 Massey has almost 20 years of clinical experience in family medicine, emergency medicine, and international health care.
 He is involved with an industry sponsored study through exam master looking at predictive factors for the PA admissions exam (PA-CAT).
 In addition, his research has focused on the impact of graduate health science education on stress indicators.
 He will be involved with accreditation processes in the Department, as well as faculty research mentoring and teaching activities.

 Inducted to Pi Alpha, the National Honor Society for Physician Assistants